UPMSCD/SPDTM-Optimized-Differentiable-Caustic-Image-Projection-Surface-Solver/README.md

 Download Mitsuba example scenes to run.

+NOTE: This is mainly used for notetaking and library is mostly nonfunctional.
+The Optimal transport math initializes geometry mostly correct.
+This library is mainly used for analysis of the produced geometry among other notes but the differentiable optimization has yet to produce any desireable effects beyond the OT geometry.

 Example image showing base heightmap before and after filtering for DT surface profile.
 <img width="1554" height="819" alt="image" src="https://github.com/user-attachments/assets/5990fb62-ffaf-463e-87cf-ff7baadf9b62" />